mxiamxia/aws-apm-action/README.md

 ---

-### Option 1: Claude Code CLI with Custom Bedrock Model
+### Option 1: Claude Code with Custom Bedrock Model (Recommended)

+**Bring your own Bedrock model** - Use any Claude model available in Amazon Bedrock with your AWS account.

+This option uses [Anthropic's official claude-code-base-action](https://github.com/anthropics/claude-code-action) for executing investigations.
+This action prepares AWS-specific MCP configurations and prompts.

 #### Prerequisites
 - **Repository Write Access**: Users must have write access or above to trigger the action